DLTK's Crafts for Kids

 but still want a dinosaur, you could do this as a paper craft (just glue the pieces

-together) or you could just print and colour the first template (the head).
+together) or you could just print and color the first template (the head).

 The girls really liked playing with